JumboCode/Database-Workshop/README.md

 # Database-Workshop
-JumboCode Feb 2019 Workshop on Databases
+JumboCode Feb 2019 Workshop on Databases and thoughts.